mhagger/git-test/README.md

 You can define multiple tests in a single repository (e.g., cheap vs. expensive tests).
 Their results are kept separate.
 By default, the test called `default` is run, but you can specify a different test to add/run using the `--test=<name>`/`-t <name>` option:

     git test add "make test"
-    git test range commit1..commit2
+    git test run commit1..commit2
     git test add --test=build "make"
-    git test range --test=build commit1..commit2
+    git test run --test=build commit1..commit2

 ### Retrying tests and/or forgetting old test results

 If you have flaky tests that occasionally fail for bogus reasons, you might want to re-run the test against a commit even though `git test` has already recorded a result for that commit.
-To do so, run `git test range` with the `--force`/`-f` or `--retest` options.
+To do so, run `git test run` with the `--force`/`-f` or `--retest` options.
 If you want to forget old test results without retesting (e.g., if you change the test command), use `--forget`.

 ### Continue on test failures

-Normally, `git test range` stops at the first broken commit that it finds.
+Normally, `git test run` stops at the first broken commit that it finds.
 If you'd prefer for it to continue, use the `--keep-going`/`-k` option.

 ### For help